UCB-stat-159-s22/hw07-group10/_sources/README.md

 Dataset Link: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6515974.svg)](https://doi.org/10.5281/zenodo.6515974)

 This is a project attempting to predict forest fires in a reproducible manner.
+We conduct exploratory data analysis and use a random forest and logistic regression for prediction.
 The data is of two regions of Algeria, namely the Bejaia region located in the northeast of Algeria and the Sidi Bel-abbes region located in the northwest of Algeria.
 The time period is from June 2012 to September 2012.

 ## Attribute Information: